tonyriverms/DoNetExtensions/StringExtensions.md

 **_IndexOfAny(strings, startIndex, count) : StringSearchResult_**: Reports the index of the first occurrence of any strings in a specified char array.
 A ``StringSearchResult`` object is returned containing all needed information.

-**_IndexOfFirstNonSpaceCharacter(startIndex) : StringSearchResult_**: Gets the index of the first non-white-space Unicode character in the string at and after the search starting position.
+**_IndexOfFirstNonSpaceCharacter(startIndex) : int**: Gets the index of the first non-white-space Unicode character in the string at and after the search starting position.
+A similar method **FirstNonSpaceCharacter(startIndex)** returns the non-white-space character instead of the index.

-**_IndexOfLastNonSpaceCharacter(startIndex) : StringSearchResult_**: Gets the index of the last non-white-space Unicode character in the string at and before the search starting position.
+**_IndexOfLastNonSpaceCharacter(startIndex) : int**: Gets the index of the last non-white-space Unicode character in the string at and before the search starting position.
+A similar method **LastNonSpaceCharacter(startIndex)** returns the non-white-space character instead of the index.

 ### <a name="MultipleStringSearch"></a>17.
 Multiple Keyword Search